andy-hanson/crow/readme.md

 # Crow

-This readme describes how to contribute to Crow.
+This readme describes how to build Crow from source.

 For information about the language itself, visit the [website](https://crow-lang.org/).